shammun/clim_680_hw/index.md

 #### Climatology of temperature in Asia

-Now, let's have a look at the climatology of temperature in Asia.
+Now, let's have a look at the climatology of temperature in Asia [Notebook](https://github.com/shammun/clim_680_hw/blob/main/HW2_New.ipynb).

 <!-- Toggle Button for Image 1 -->
 <button onclick="toggleVisibility('image6', 'code6')" style="...">